Hank Schrader: Development

-Hank begins showing signs of post-traumatic stress disorder in "Breakage" after killing Tuco Salamanca in "Grilled", the first deconstruction of his "tough cop" persona.
+Hank begins showing signs of post-traumatic stress disorder (PTSD) in "Breakage" after killing Tuco Salamanca in "Grilled", the first deconstruction of his "tough cop" persona.
 Norris attributed the PTSD to the fact that it is actually very rare for law enforcement officers to draw their weapons, let alone kill someone in a combat situation.
 Mary Kaye Schilling praised the way the writers handled the PTSD and how they waited an entire season to explain the cause of it.
 Noel Murray of The A.V.
-Club compared season 1-era Hank to a "veiled (and unacknowledged) Vic Mackey parody," but praised his development which began with his suffering PTSD.
+Club compared Hank's character in season 1 to a "veiled (and unacknowledged) Vic Mackey parody" and praised his development which began with his suffering PTSD.
 Seth Amitin of IGN noted that Hank's PTSD humanized the character, as Amitin thought of him as an "emotional rock" who is usually unfazed.
 However, Amitin thought that Hank's humanization and inner struggle fit in with the other character's arcs and the series' themes.

-Emily Nussbaum of The New Yorker writes of Hank's fight with Walt, the series "placed Hank, once a minor, comic character on the show, dead center in the role of hero."
-Graeme Virtue of The Guardian writes Norris "evolved his character Hank Schrader from cocksure DEA meathead to the closest thing the show has to a moral center."
+Of Hank's fight with Walt, Emily Nussbaum of The New Yorker wrote that series "placed Hank, once a minor, comic character on the show, dead center in the role of hero".
+Graeme Virtue of The Guardian wrote that Norris "evolved his character Hank Schrader from cocksure DEA meathead to the closest thing the show has to a moral center".

-Hank went through significant character development in the third season episode, "One Minute".
-Norris felt that Hank's self-realization in the episode was the turning point toward his becoming a better man, and set the stage for his decisions later in the series; Norris opined that "Hank wants a clean soul."
-Norris kept tearing up while filming a particularly dramatic speech, though the director kept telling him not to.
+Hank went through significant character development in the third season episode "One Minute".
+Norris felt that Hank's self-realization in the episode was the turning point toward his becoming a better man and set the stage for his decisions later in the series.
+Norris said that "Hank wants a clean soul", and he kept tearing up while filming a particularly dramatic speech, though the director kept telling him not to.
 Norris was eventually filmed from the side to obscure the fact that he was crying.

 In the early fourth season episodes, Hank is bedridden after being shot multiple times in the chest by Tuco Salamanca's cousins and is increasingly hostile toward Marie while she tries to take care of him.
-Gilligan and the writers liked the idea of Hank not acting heroically or noble in his suffering.
-The writers felt this arc would be most true to Hank's character.
+Gilligan and the writers liked the idea of Hank not acting heroically or noble in his suffering and felt that this arc would be most true to Hank's character.